- What is the RBC Race for the Kids?

 - How do I make an edit to my registration? (eg. change distance, coral, t-shirt size)

-If you wish to make changes to your registration you can do so online in your Personal Fundraising Hub by clicking "Update Profile Questions".
-Any changes must be made prior to August 25, 2018.
-Please note: t-shirt sizes are available on a first come first served basis, therefor all sizes may not be available
+If you wish to make changes to your registration you can do so online in your Personal Fundraising Hub by clicking “Update Profile Questions.”
+Any changes must be made by August 25, 2019.
+Please note: t-shirt sizes are available on a first come first served basis, therefore all sizes may not be available.

 - How do I cancel my registration?

-If you wish to cancel your registration you can do so online in your Personal Fundraising Hub prior to August 25, 2018 by clicking “Update Event Preference”.
+If you wish to cancel your registration you can do so online in your Personal Fundraising Hub by August 25, 2019 by clicking “Update Event Preference”.
 After this date, you can contact us to cancel your registration.